 Why do you need protein?

-First and foremost, understanding how the body uses protein and why you need it will help you figure out whether it’s something you need to increase in your diet.
+First and foremost, understanding how the body uses protein and why you need it will help you figure out whether you need to increase it in your diet.

-Protein serves a huge number of purposes in the body.
-As a compound, it makes up a huge proportion of the body’s molecules.
+Protein does a considerable number of things for the body.
+As a compound, it makes up a vast proportion of the body’s molecules.
 You’d need a full science lecture to go through each of them in detail.
 For a quick rundown, the body uses protein for its physical structure, to regulate homeostasis, and for fuel.

 The function that you’re looking to know more about is its role in creating, restoring, and repairing cells in the body.